Amritpal2001/drfdjango/README.md

 - password = '1234'
 * Once a user is logged in as a customer in the todo section, there is a complete list of tasks that customer has created and are pending to be completed by the assigned moderator.
 * Customer can also create new Tasks by sending a POST request to the URL http://drfdjango.pythonanywhere.com/todo/ once the user is logged in.
-* Customer can also change or delete the task by sending a PUT or DELETE request at http://drfdjango.pythonanywhere.com/todo/'id_of_the_post'
+* Customer can also change or delete the task by sending a PATCH or DELETE request at http://drfdjango.pythonanywhere.com/todo/'id_of_the_post'
 * Customer can also view the completed tasks through : http://drfdjango.pythonanywhere.com/completed/  along with the comments from moderators/
 * POST request Example JSON
 ```